WinterYukky/aws-lambda-sql/README.md

 # AWS Lambda SQL Runtime

-This is one of AWS Lambda crazy runtime series.
+This is one of the AWS Lambda crazy runtime series that can execute SQL on AWS Lambda.

 ![execute image](./assets/aws-lambda-sql-runtime-example.gif)